margot-mitchell/rdoc_events_files/README.md

 ### Span Sidecar JSON Files

 For `opSpan` and `simpleSpan` tasks, the processor creates additional JSON sidecar files in the `span_sidecar/` directory.
-These files contain unfurled `span_recall` events grouped by trial.
+These files contain the complete unfurled `span_recall` events (including each movement around the grid and its timestamp) grouped by trial.

 **File naming**: `sub-{subject}_ses-{session}_task-{task}_desc-unfurledResponses_run-1_events.json`